Wollffus/filevalidation/README.md

 # Validation

-Validation repo to notify customers of updates.
+Validation repo to notify server owners of updates.